large overlay water gif

 • A phinny must return to the kingdom at least once every 3 years.

 Phinny gender roles are firmly attached to sex.
 "Transgender" is generally an archaeic term on March Earth, with so many varied biologies and so few gender roles, but it still sees some use within Phinny culture.
-Transgender individuals are still expected by phinny society to fulfill the social obligations of their biology (modified or otherwise), and this dissonance often creates conflict.
+Transgender individuals are still expected by phinny society to fulfill the social obligations of their biology (artificial or otherwise), and this dissonance often creates conflict.

 The Phinny cultural influence